drexlerd/Loki/README.md

 ## Running the Tests

-The testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the additional compile flag `-DENABLE_TESTING=ON` to be set in the cmake configure step.
+The testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the additional compile flag `-DBUILD_TESTS=ON` to be set in the cmake configure step.

 ## Performance Benchmarks

-The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the additional compile flag `-DENABLE_BENCHMARKING=ON` to be set in the cmake configure step.
+The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the additional compile flag `-DBUILD_BENCHMARKS=ON` to be set in the cmake configure step.
 The results from the GitHub action can be viewed [here](https://drexlerd.github.io/Loki/dev/bench/).

 ## IDE Support

 We developed Loki in Visual Studio Code.
 We recommend the `C/C++` and `CMake Tools` extensions by Microsoft.
 To get maximum IDE support, you should set the following `Cmake: Configure Args` in the `CMake Tools` extension settings under `Workspace`:

 - `-DCMAKE_PREFIX_PATH=${workspaceFolder}/dependencies/installs`
-- `-DENABLE_TESTING=ON`
+- `-DBUILD_TESTS=ON`
-- `-DENABLE_BENCHMARKING=ON`
+- `-DBUILD_BENCHMARKS=ON`

 After running `CMake: Configure` in Visual Studio Code (ctrl + shift + p), you should see all include paths being correctly resolved.